 - Highly sensitive data is defined as that which would have a high impact on the University if breached.

-- Highly sensitive data is restricted on a need to know basis, and may only be accessed, transmitted, modified, or stored for legitimate academic, research or business purposes.
+- Highly sensitive data is restricted on a need to know basis, and is only accessed, transmitted, modified, or stored for legitimate academic, research or business purposes.

-- Disclosure of highly sensitive data to parties outside the University must be authorised by executive management, or covered by a binding confidentiality agreement.
+- Disclosure of highly sensitive data to parties outside the University is authorised by executive management, or covered by a binding confidentiality agreement.

 - Highly sensitive data is protected by statutes, regulations, policies and contractual obligations.

-- When storing and transmitting highly sensitive data, the following measures must be undertaken:
+- When storing and transmitting highly sensitive data, the following measures are undertaken:

-- hard copies must be stored in a locked drawer, cabinet, room or area where access is controlled or has sufficient access control measures
+- hard copies are stored in a locked drawer, cabinet, room or area where access is controlled or has sufficient access control measures;

-- electronic copies must be stored on a system that requires ANU-based user authentication
+- electronic copies are stored on a system that requires ANU-based user authentication;

-- in the event that it must be recorded to an external data storage device, such as a flash drive, all data must be encrypted
+- in the event that it is recorded to an external data storage device, such as a flash drive, all data is encrypted;

-- electronic copies must be encrypted when transferring to an external entity
+- electronic copies are encrypted when transferring to an external entity;

-- must not be sent to an external email account
+- not sent to an external email account; and

 - Examples of highly sensitive data include: